 Here’s a perfect meal for batch cooking that takes barely any effort and is packed with flavor.
-As is implied by the title, this Mexican-inspired quinoa dish is all made in one pan.
+As is implied by the title, this Southwest-inspired quinoa dish is all made in one pan.
 This recipe was inspired by this one over at Damn Delicious.

 - 1 14.5 oz can fire-roasted diced tomatoes with liquid